cloudbees-core-cd-workshop/workshop-exercises/README.md

 In order to follow along with the hands on portion of the workshop students should have the following resources available to them:

   * A basic understanding of Jenkins Pipelines: https://jenkins.io/doc/book/pipeline/getting-started/
-  * Internet access to include access to https://github.com
+  * Internet access to include access to https://github.com to include the ability to access and use [the GitHub File Editor](https://help.github.com/articles/editing-files-in-your-repository/)
   * An account on Github.com and a basic understanding of how to use Github to do things like fork a repository, edit files in the web UI, and create pull requests
   * A personal access token for your Github account ([Github-Personal-Access-Token.md](Github-Personal-Access-Token.md)) with the following permissions:
     - repo: all